-(This applies similarly if the decrement is on registers $r{\rm in}$, $r'{\rm in}$, t, or t', or to similar reactions that "test species for 0" such as those in ${\tt empty}(r{\rm in})$, ${\tt flush}(r{\rm in},r'{\rm in})$ move(t,t',h).)
-This corresponds to the command "in line i, decrement register j and go to line i+1, unless the register is 0, in which case go to line k instead of i+1."
+(This applies similarly if the decrement is on registers r, r', t, or t'.)
+This corresponds to the command "in line i, decrement register j and go to line i + 1, unless the register is 0, in which case go to line k instead of i + 1."
 The error in simulation can be captured by a modified model of a register machine in which the following error may occur: when doing this decrement instruction, even if register j is positive, it is possible for the machine to nondeterministically choose to jump to line k without decrementing register j.

-Even in the face of such errors, S maintains the following useful invariants, which follow by inspection of the reactions implementing S.
+Even in the face of such errors, S maintains the following useful invariants.

-- 1. $r{\rm in} + r'{\rm in} = n$ - 2.
-If S has been simulated by \mathcal{D} several times, and in N of these simulations, S's simulation of M has "timed out" (the register t decremented to 0 before the simulation of M was complete), then on the next simulation of S, we will have t+t'=N+1.
-(In the example in Section 3.4, this is due to line 12 that increments t, without changing t', if an attempted move (t,t',12) ever failed.)
+- 1. r+r'=n (except immediately after decrementing r but before incrementing r', when the sum is n-1, but since increments cannot have errors, the sum is guaranteed to be immediately restored to n). - 2.
+If S has been simulated by \mathcal{D} several times, and in N of these simulations, S's simulation of M has "timed out" (the register t decremented to 0 before the simulation of M was complete), then on the next simulation of S, we will have t + t' = N + 1.
+As before, this invariant is only violated in between decrementing t and incrementing t', but since the subsequent increment is error-free, the invariant t + t' = N + 1 is immediately restored.

-The above are easy to check by inspection of the machine S. (The example in Section 3.4 is helpful).
-Since the initial instructions of S (assuming they are executed without error) reset registers r'{in} , t', and r_2, \ldots, r_m to 0, and they reset r_1 to be its correct initial value n, any configuration of S such that is a "correct" initial configuration, in the sense that an error-free execution of S from that configuration will result in the same answer as an error-free execution from the original initial configuration (in which r'{in} , t', and r_2, \ldots, r_m start out equal to 0).
+The above are easy to check by inspection of the machine S.

+Since the initial instructions of S (assuming they are executed without error) reset registers r, t', and r_2, \ldots, r_m to 0, and they reset r_1 to be its correct initial value n, any configuration of S such that is a correct initial configuration.
 Since S maintains (2) and (3) even in the face of errors, this means that to reset S, \mathcal{D} needs only to consume the "halt molecule" H_Y or H_N and produce L_1 , which is precisely what is done by reactions (3.1), (3.2), (3.3), and (3.4).

 - 1. the current line is the first,

-- 2. $r{in} + r'{in} = n$, and
+- 2. r + r' = n, and

 - 3. t + t' is at least the total number of decrements M will do on input n

-Therefore, once \mathcal{D} eventually stops making errors in simulating S, then S faithfully simulates M (from some configuration possibly unreachable from the input), for at most t+t' decrements in M, at which point \mathcal{D} resets S. At that point, \mathcal{D} simulates S repeatedly, and after each time that S stops its simulation of M because the t register is depleted, the sum t+t' is incremented.
+Therefore, if \mathcal{D} eventually stops making errors in simulating S, then S faithfully simulates M (from some configuration possibly unreachable from the input), for at most t + t' decrements in M, at which point \mathcal{D} resets S. At that point, \mathcal{D} simulates S repeatedly, and after each time that S stops its simulation of M because the t register is depleted, the sum t + t' is incremented.
 Therefore the sum t + t' eventually becomes large enough for S to simulate M completely.
 At that point the voters are updated to the correct value and stay there forever.